DokterW/docfeeder/README.md

 ### Changelog

+#### 2018-02-07
+* Fixed loading issue when added a new feed.
+* Added support for feedburner feeds as they like to add an extra link to the source in the xml, but feedburner link must be in the list, not the redirect.

 #### 2018-02-06
 * Added shortening of article titles if they are longer than the width of the terminal.